Lab-yi/Alg/README.md

 paper.pdf: paper for POD.

 Hydra* and Finder*: Algorithms for batch POD discovery.
 We implement Hydra* (resp.
-Finder*) by hydra(resp. dcfinder):https://github.com/HPI-Information-Systems/metanome-algorithms.
+Finder*) by hydra (resp.
+DCFinder) : https://github.com/HPI-Information-Systems/metanome-algorithms.
 Hydra (resp.
 DCFinder) have been implemented by students of the information systems group at the Hasso-Plattner-Institut (HPI) in the context of the Metanome project.
 The copyright of hydra* (resp. finder*) belongs to autor(s) of hydra (resp.
 DCFinder).

 dataset: Data sets.